 Your inspector will inspect the attic and basement under the home if there is one.
 These are the two places where the structural framing of your home can be inspected.
 However, limitations to the inspection include the presence of insulation and the occupant’s furnishings and storage.
 Since plaster or drywall covers the majority of the home’s structural framing your inspector is only able to visually inspect about 10% or less of the home’s wood framing.
 This leaves about 90% of the home that cannot be inspected for termites and other wood destroying insects.
 The fact is, termites and carpenter ants can gain access to the home through any small cracks or openings in the foundation or exterior of the structure.
 Once they have gained access and get into a piece of wood it could be years before there’s any visual evidence of their existence.

 This is why a visual inspection is limited.
-If you look at a wall in a home that is covered with drywall on one side and stucco on the outside, can you see the wood framing inside that wall?
+If you look at a wall inside a home that is covered with drywall and siding on the outside, can you see the wood framing inside that wall?
 Well, neither can your inspector.
 Since wood destroying insects are prevalent in our area of Central Pennsylvania, you must assume any home is vulnerable to infestation.
 Regardless of the limitations present, this visual inspection is still worthwhile performing.

-If the home you’re going to purchase has signs of Wood Destroying Insect activity, then Treatment for the control of these insects is recommended.
+If the home you’re going to purchase has signs of Wood Destroying Insect activity, then chemical treatment for the control of these insects may be recommended.
 Without treatment, your new home could be eaten right out from under you and can result in costly repairs.
 Your inspector will provide a separate Wood Destroying Insect inspection report that will identify his findings and any limitations to the inspection.